GrollGroll/Simple-Dictionary/README.md

 A simple dictionary server written in Go.

 ### What is this for?
 I often read books and I have to write down a lot of new words.
 My notes are already full and I don’t like the format of writing in them at all.
-So I thought, why not write an online dictionary that will store the words that I have read?
+So I thought, why not design an online dictionary that will store the words that I have read?

 ### List of endpoints: